-It is expected that there will be substantial increase in migration from traditional approach to SOA in the design of future web-based distributed application.
-While Web Services technology allows development of loosely coupled applications that can be distributed and accessed as a collection of services, from any client, across the network; it does not define a complete service enabled application development paradigm.
+It is expected that substantial increase in migration from traditional approach to SOA in the design of future web-based distributed application.
+While Web Services technology allows development of loosely coupled applications that can be distributed and accessed as a collection of services, from any client, across the network; it does not define the composition of a service enabled application metaphor.
 Neither does it define possible state and transition of a service (i.e. the nature of the input messages inducing state change or the output messages reflecting state change), nor how these factors affect GUI framework (although Portlets and WSRP are important developments discussed later).
-There still needs to be substantial research to find a unified and viable design for building service-enabled applications.
+There still needs tremendous exploratory work to find a unified and viable design for building service-enabled applications.

-1.2 Statement of problems and insights
+1.2 Statement of problems and Insights

-Deployment of software applications is greatly influenced by supporting functionalities of operating systems, which are in turn driven by the advancements of underlying hardware subsystems in architecture and capabilities.
-The impact has many dimensions that range from software architecture design, development and adoption of programming language, and optimization of system performance with advanced algorithms.
+Deployment of software applications is greatly influenced by supporting functionalities of operating systems, which are in turn driven by the advance of underlying hardware subsystems in architecture and capabilities.
+The impact has many dimensions that range from software architecture design, development and adoption of programming language, optimization of system performance with advanced algorithms.

 Rapid growth of network and Internet technologies has brought fundamental changes in the new generation of computer technology.
-Particularly, continuous improvement of computer CPU speed and network bandwidth enables design and implementation of new software architecture with satisfactory performance that support many capabilities previously impossible.
+Particularly, continuous improvement of computer CPU speed and network bandwidth enables design and implementation of new software architecture with satisfactory performance that allows development of many capabilities previously impossible.

-In this section we offer some assessment about recent developments, current problems, and forward-looking features that we think will have a significant impact on software design and engineering.
+In this section we offer some assessments about recent developments, current problems, and forward-looking features that we think will have a significant impact on software design and engineering.
 Among many connected technical issues, we choose five to summarize the situation:

-First, the Internet provides a global information infrastructure for the sharing of resources over heterogeneous environments.
-The communication subsystem of the Internet has evolved into stability with the UDP [UDP] and TCP/IP [TCP/IP] network stacks dominating the communication protocol domain [S. Shi] and forming a low-level network protocol layer on top of the hardware network core.
+Firstly, the Internet provides a global information infrastructure for the sharing of resources over heterogeneous environments.
+The communication subsystem of the Internet has evolved into stability with the UDP [UDP] and TCP/IP [TCP/IP] network stacks dominating the communication protocol domain [S. Shi] and forming the low-level sphere surrounding hardware network core.

-Second, the work of constructing distributed operating system over the Internet is not complete and is adding new functionalities to the general purpose platform.
+Secondly, the work of constructing distributed operating system over the Internet has not completed and keeps adding new functionalities to the general purpose platform.
 One current effort focuses on building of messaging infrastructure tailored for supporting disparate applications.
-It involves software level routing intelligence, which goes beyond the best-effort services (e.g. transmission of bit streams) provided by the stateless hardware network core, and addresses issues including notification services, reliability, Quality-of-Service, security, adaptability for multiple topologies (e.g. unicast [UNICAST] and muticast [MULTICAST]) and scalability over heterogeneous platforms (wired, wireless, and virtual private network (VPN) [VPN] subsystems), and customized communication services for specific applications.
+It involves software level routing intelligence, which goes beyond the best-effort services (e.g. transmission of bit streams) provided by stateless hardware network core, and addresses issues including notification services, reliability, Quality-of-Service, security, adaptability for multiple topologies (e.g. unicast [UNICAST] and muticast [MULTICAST]) and scalability over heterogeneous platforms (wired, wireless, and virtual private network (VPN) [VPN] subsystems), and customized communication services for specific applications.

-Third, software systems become increasingly distributed, complex, media rich, interoperable, integrated, collaborative, and heterogeneous.
+Thirdly, software systems become increasingly distributed, complex, media rich, interoperable, integrated, collaborative, and heterogeneous.
 This trend demands system designs enabling flexibility and adaptability for fast change, expansion and incorporation of existing assets in the operational systems.
 However, the devising of architecture for Web applications is still an unfinished challenge.
 Particularly, lacking of an agreed paradigm accommodating for increasing complex problems caused large amount of isolated applications being repetitively constructed.
 Over the decades, the Internet operating environment exhibits an architectural evolvement based on models including client/server, multi-tier, peer-to-peer, a variety of distributed systems (e.g. RMI [RMI], CORBA [CORBA], DCOM [DCOM], J2EE [J2EE] and .NET [DOTNET]), and Grids [GRIDS] system.
 One latest development is service-oriented architecture (SOA) [SOA] linked with loosely coupled messages for scalability and interoperability among existing computer systems.
 Web Services [WEBSERVICE] supply software platforms for building applications as services.
-Application developers need to meet the challenge - exploiting these new design concepts to provide scalable interoperable systems.
+Application developers need to meet the challenge - exploiting this concept in design and implementation to provide scalable interoperable systems.